Visual piecework agreement template

 For more guidance about creating a piecework agreement, use our Horticulture piecework agreement assessment guide.

 To build a piecework agreement, use our Piecework agreement template.

-Employees can also use our free Record My Hours app to record information about piecework arrangements.
-The app can record the number of pieces achieved within a shift as well as keep track of shift times.
+Employees can also use our free Record My Hours app to record information about their piecework agreement.
+The app can record the amount they picked, packed, pruned or made within a shift as well as keep track of shift times.